Basics of Florida Homestead Law

 • Real estate property taxes

-• Asset protection from creditors during life, and, in some cases, after death
+• Asset protection from creditors during life

-• Restrictions on post-death distributions.
+• Restrictions on post-death distributions

 The definition of Florida homestead under the Florida Constitution is relevant to this topic.
 The Constitutional definition applies where the homestead property is up to 0.5 acres in size within a municipality or up to 160 acres in size outside a municipality.